Division

 • Forensics - Given a scenario and some possible suspects, students will perform a series of tests.
 These tests, along with other evidence or test results, will be used to solve a crime.

-• Materials Science - Teams will build and bring one puck, complete lab activities, and answer a series of questions related to the materials science of ceramics with an emphasis on chemical and crystalline structure and behavior.
+• Materials Science - Teams will complete lab activities and answer a series of questions related to the materials science of nanomaterials with an emphasis on chemical, physical, optical, and mechanical properties of nanomaterials.

 Technology and Engineering